 In this course we may discuss potentially sensitive, troubling, or disturbing topics, contexts, and situations.
 At times, you may be reminded of some negative experiences in your own past, or those of a friend, family member, or acquaintance.
 If at any time you are too disturbed to discuss a situation, context, or example in our class, please contact me so that we may discuss an accommodation.

 In addition to enrolling in this class, you have many opportunities to engage with the wider LTCC community.
 Included are the many clubs, activities, offices, and people who make Lake Tahoe Community College a vibrant and nurturing community.
 Please visit the LTCC website for more information regarding the many opportunity available at the college.

-DRC Accommodations (Sociology, Scott Lukas)
+SAS Accommodations (Sociology, Scott Lukas)

-DRC Accommodations (DE Specific)
+SAS Accommodations (DE Specific)